PascalSolutions-Twinlink-SCDFXIBM/pythonflaskpascal/README.md

 </p>

 # Introduction

-> We have applications available for [Node.js Express](https://github.com/IBM/node-express-app), [Go Gin](https://github.com/IBM/go-gin-app), [Python Flask](https://github.com/IBM/python-flask-app), [Python Django](https://github.com/IBM/python-django-app), [Java Spring](https://github.com/IBM/java-spring-app), [Java Liberty](https://github.com/IBM/java-liberty-app), [Swift Kitura](https://github.com/IBM/swift-kitura-app), [Android](https://github.com/IBM/android-app), and [iOS](https://github.com/IBM/ios-app).

-In this sample application, you will create a Python cloud application using Flask.
-This application contains an opinionated set of files for web serving:

-- `public/index.html`
-- `public/404.html`
-- `public/500.html`

-This application also enables a starting place for a Python microservice using Flask.
-A microservice is an individual component of an application that follows the **microservice architecture** - an architectural style that structures an application as a collection of loosely coupled services, which implement business capabilities.
-The microservice exposes a RESTful API matching a [Swagger](http://swagger.io) definition.

 Twinlink View is a Python Flask microservice hosted on IBM Cloudfoundry.
 It is part of the Twinlink Platform which serves to link digitally twinned cities to emergency responders such as SCDF.